riona1224/Crowdfunding_ETL/README.md

 ## Credits:
 This code was compiled and written by Riona Espedido, Vrinda Patel, Ben Mason, and Katrina Witt for the Project 2 Challenge in the 2024 Data Analytics Boot Camp hosted by Monash University.
-Additional credits are declared below: